 - For the return, start by going back the way you came through The Woodman car park and retrace your steps to Grubbs Lane.

-- However, for this return journey, after you turn left on Grubbs Lane, take the path almost immediately right into another field where a path runs through the crops, across a footbridge, across another field, through a small copse, across another field and ends at the garage at the corner of Woodside Lane and the A1000, Great North Road.
+- However, for this return journey, after you turn left on Grubbs Lane, take the path almost immediately right into another field where a path runs through the crops, across a footbridge, across another field, through a small copse (at this point, look out for the remains of the WWII Tett turret on your right), across another field and ends at the garage at the corner of Woodside Lane and the A1000, Great North Road.

 - Turn left.
 Cross The Great North Road with care and take the lane opposite, Bell Lane.
 (If you want, you can stop for refreshments at The Cock Of The North to your left.)
 If not, continue down Bell Lane until you reach Bulls Lane on your right.